What is vacation pay?

 Here is how you can calculate vacation pay for salaried employees:

-- Calculate the employees’ vacation time by adding their days off and multiply the figure by the number of hours in their usual workdays
+- Calculate the employees’ vacation time by adding their days off and multiplying the figure by the number of hours in their usual workdays.

 Why vacation pay matters

-Vacation pay is a mandatory requirement in each province, so it’s important to give your employees at least the minimum number of days off.
-Vacation time also ensures employees have time to rest and spend time pursuing personal interests.
+Vacation pay is a mandatory requirement in each province and territory, so it’s essential to provide your employees with at least the minimum number of days off.
+Vacation time also ensures that employees have time to rest and pursue their personal interests.
 Employees who use their vacation time often feel less stressed and return to work feeling motivated.
-Satisfied and motivated employees are more likely to stay with your company, reducing turnover.
+Satisfied and motivated employees are more likely to stay with your company, potentially reducing turnover.